-This section compares the Twist measure with the widely used gain-based IR measures we presented previously: AP, bpref, RBP, and nDCG.
-To this purpose, we test Twist across three dimensions by determining:
+This section compares the Twist measure with the widely used gain-based IR measures we presented above: AP, bpref, RBP, and nDCG.
+To this purpose, we test Twist across three dimensions, by determining:

-- The correlation among measures using Kendall's Tau (Kendall, 1948; Voorhees, 2001); - The robustness of the measures to downsampled pools according to the stratified random sampling method (Buckley & Voorhees, 2004); - The discriminative power of the measures by employing the paired bootstrap test (Sakai, 2006, 2012, 2014).
+- the correlation among measures using Kendall's Tau (Kendall, 1948; Voorhees, 2001); - the robustness of the measures to downsampled pools according to the stratified random sampling method (Buckley and Voorhees, 2004); - the discriminative power of the measures by employing the paired bootstrap test (Sakai, 2006, 2012, 2014).

-We conducted these experiments on the four test collections described previously: TREC 10 2001 Web Track, TREC 14 2005 Robust Track, TREC 20 2011 Web Track, and TREC 21 2012 Web Track, whose features are reported in Table 1 on page 19.
+We conducted these experiments on the four test collections described above: TREC 10 2001 Web Track, TREC 14 2005 Robust Track, TREC 20 2011 Web Track and TREC 21 2012 Web Track, whose features are reported in Table 1 on page 19.
 All these collections use graded relevance judgments.
-For those measures that rely on binary relevance-namely, AP, bpref, and RBP-we adopted a "lenient" mapping, that is, every document above not relevant is considered as binary relevant.
+For those measures that rely on binary relevance - namely, AP, bpref, and RBP - we adopted a "lenient" mapping, i.e. every document above not relevant is considered as binary relevant.

-There are systems that perform very poorly; to prevent these uninteresting systems from affecting the experiments, we consider only the top 75% of runs (Voorhees & Buckley, 2002; Webber, Moffat, Zobel, & Sakai, 2008) as measured by mean average precision (MAP); see Figure 12 for the distribution of the average values for all the considered measures.
+There are systems which perform very poorly; to prevent these uninteresting systems from affecting the experiments, we consider only the top 75% runs (Voorhees and Buckley, 2002; Webber et al., 2008) as measured by Mean Average Precision (MAP); see Figure 12 for the distribution of the average values for all the considered measures.

-The full source code of the software used to conduct the experiments is available for download4 to ease comparison and verification of the results.
+The full source code of the software used to conduct the experiments is available for download4 in order to ease comparison and verification of the results.